-- All employees will be required to wear face masks
+- All employees will be required to wear face coverings

-- Masks will not be required by all attendees but will be strongly encouraged.
-Additionally, in partnership with Beaumont Emergency Center, complimentary masks will be available to any attendee at the venue’s entrance
+- In partnership with Beaumont Emergency Center, complimentary masks will be available to any attendee at the venue’s entrance.

-- All Food and Beverage transactions will be handled in a cashless manner (credit or debit card only)
+- Food and Beverage transactions will be handled in a cashless manner (credit or debit card only).